 - Get your hands on a voluminous pot and check for presence of drainage holes.

 - Along the bottom of the pot, add a layer of drainage, without plugging the drainage holes though.
 Possible drainage materials include clay pebbles, gravel or pebbles, and broken pot shards.

 - Mix 2/3 soil mix with 1/3 sand and plant your Cotinus in this substrate, pressing the soil well against the clump.

 Caring for Cotinus

 During the first few years of growing, pay attention to watering, especially during droughts.
 When it has properly settled in, the shrub can cope with lack of water on its own.

 You must prune at the end of winter.
+Smokebush blooms on new growth, so fresh shoots will be loaded with flowers in summer.
 Also remove dead branches and those that always get in your way.